tomrathjens/aerial_robotics_hardwre_project_group12/README.md

 - 2nd lap -> improve speed -> filter -> velocity control

-- nonlinear interpolation (waypoints)
+- nonlinear interpolation (waypoints), i.e. more points in tricky passages and less points elsewhere

-- take into account theta of gates when planning trajectory
+- take into account theta of gates when planning trajectory -> to avoid colliding into gates' frame

 ## usefull links :